 If you are reading this post, you might be thinking that I am a blogger who is probably relaxing on the beach and accumulating a lot of money.

-Or maybe you think that blogging is taking your laptop with you and travel the world, working a few hours per week.
+Or maybe you think that blogging is taking your laptop with you and traveling the world, working a few hours per week.

 This is how I am working right now.